paulocv/academic/MY_README.md

   Quickly discover relevant content by [filtering publications]({{< ref "/publication/_index.md" >}}).
   {{% /alert %}}

-## Base assets that come in the example
+## Base widgets that come in the example

 See docs at https://sourcethemes.com/academic/docs/page-builder/